About the course

 How long is the course?

-This is a ten-week course - Wednesday evening 6 - 9 pm
+This is a ten-week course - (1 evening a week) 6 - 9 pm

 What will the course involve?

 Lectures, discussions, group work, observations, practical work with dogs, case study work and some self-directed study.

 How long will I be learning?